JavanPoirier/AudioMixer/README.md

 		of their audio intentions once they actually start playing, not on open.
 So keep this in mind.
 You can see this for yourself, if you open up the Windows Volume Mixer.
 		A possible solution to this would require quite the re-write, of watching applications rather than just audio sessions.

-	- Seeing double applications.
-		Also noticed this when testing, specifically with Discord.
-This is working as intented here, Discord is just doing some wonky shit causing two audio sessions to be created.
-		Sadly I cannot find a discriminator to ensure that the non-needed session is omitted.

 ### TODO
 	- Support changing of default output device.

-### Learnings
-	- .NET devs can basically do whatever the hell, in some hella wonky workaround way, with windows.
-Thanks MS. The consistency is horrid.